BrunoZell/AskFi.Runtime/docs/modules/observer.md

 ## Component Exeution

-An _Observer Group_ is initialized with:

-- a set of `IObserver<_>` instances
-- a Runtime clock,
-- Peristence access of:
-  - cid (CapturedObservation<_>)
-  - put (CapturedObservation<_>, LinkedObservation)
-  - pin

 Observations from all Observer-instances are eagery pulled and turned into `CapturedObservation<_>` by attaching the current timestamp as by the Runtime clock.

-On each new `CapturedObservation<_>`, a new `LinkedObservation` is created which links all most recent observations of other Observer-instances within the _Observer Group_ via a "$latest was observed before $new".
-This introduces relative time ordering for all Observations produced within an _Observer Group_. `LinkedObservations` are then peristed and pinned within the platform-wide _Observation Pool_ (which is a pinset of all archived `LinkedObservations` the platform-instance ever created).
+On each new `CapturedObservation<_>`, a new `LinkedObservation` is created which links all most recent observations of other Observer-instances within the _Observer Module_ via a "$new was observed before $latest".
+This introduces relative time ordering for all Observations produced within an _Observer Module_. `LinkedObservations` are then peristed and pinned via the platform persistence subsystem.